-1. A special safety system is supplied with your Liberty-Belle, E18S, E18T, D18S, D18T, J18, or J18X kiln.
+1. A special safety system is supplied with your Fuego, Liberty-Belle, e18S, e18T, J18, or J18X kiln (and some other older models).
 This is a door safety chain.

-2. It secures the lid in an open position when you are loading or unloading the kiln and insures that the lid can not accidentally come down on you.You must install and use this for your safety's sake.
+2. It secures the lid in an open position when you are loading or unloading the kiln and ensures that the lid can not accidentally come down on you.
+You must install and use this for your safety's sake.